Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 * Script - [`SecureTokenStatusEA.sh`](https://github.com/Yohan460/Automatic-Secure-Token-Granting-Workflow/blob/master/SecureTokenStatusEA.sh)

 ## Step 3 - Reporting on the Assigned User SecureToken Status
 Due to the limitation of not being able to do any funky regex on the Jamf pro side to check if the assigned user has a token.
 Therefore we need an EA.
 This EA uses an API call with Jamf to get the assigned user username, then checks that against the SecureToken enabled users on the machine.
-We can’t use script parameters to get the API username and password unfortunately because it is an EA.
+We can't use script parameters to get the API username and password unfortunately because it is an EA.
 The contents of the EA are below

 * Name - `Assigned User has SecureToken	`
 * Data Type - `String`